Alumni, Retirees, Visiting Scholars, & Community Members

 - Please see our alumni borrowing policies for details on your borrowing privileges.

-- Please note retirees do not have access to the building during the fall 2020 semester.
+Due to COVID-19, retirees do not have access to the building.

 - Your University of Guelph or University of Guelph-Humber ID is your library card.